benbowes/vandux/README.md

 Here is an ES6 Pub/Sub pattern with a State Machine pattern combined with Reducers for said situation.

 Would I recommend using this over something like React on the server and client?
 Nope, I would not.

-This will work well for those cases when you do not have a React server render, but still want SEO compliance.
+What this will work well for, is those cases when you do not have a React server render, still need SEO compliance, and want predictable/testable state management.

 ## Demo